 Day One – Lake, Waterfall, Mountain

 Day One of our Lake Bohinj, Slovenia 3-Day Itinerary is all about the lake and viewing it from different angles.
-After dropping your bags at your accommodation, walk to the eastern shore of Lake Bohinj and inhale a deep breath of fresh mountain air.
+After dropping your bags at your Lake Bohinj accommodation, walk to the eastern shore of the lake and inhale a deep breath of fresh mountain air.
 Blink…twice; it’s real.
 Delight in the simplicity.

 To truly put the size of the lake into perspective, get out in the middle of it.
 Hop on the Electric Tourist Boat and head to Ukanc at the west end of the lake.
 Enjoy the commentary – or simply hang out the window and watch the passing scenes.

-Next, head for the Vogel Cable Car.
-Take the 4.2-minute cable car ride to the Vogel Ski Center – and linger on the platform for the best views down to the lake.
-Spend a couple of hours exploring the summit, taking one of the many hiking trails that begin near the ski center.
+Next, head for the Bohinj Cable Car.
+Take the 4.2-minute ride to the Vogel Ski Center – and linger on the platform for the best views down to the lake.
+Spend a couple of hours exploring the summit, taking one of the many hiking trails that begin near the Bohinj ski center.

 Make your way – via hike, walk, boat or bus – back to the east end of the lake.
 Gather picnic supplies from the grocery store and then find a spot along the east shore of the lake to dine and watch the sunset.

 - Electric Tourist Boat: 30 minutes, each way